The 'naked seed' of pygmy pine (Lepidothamnus laxifolius). Photo: John Braggins.

 Conifers are cone-bearing, woody seed plants.
 They belong an ancient group of plants called the gymnosperms.
-This group appeared approximately 360 million years ago (before flowering plants) and produce seeds that are not enclosed within plant tissue (gymnos = nudity, sperm = seed, literally, a "naked seed").
+This group appeared approximately 360 million years ago (before flowering plants) and produce seeds that are not enclosed within plant tissue.
+The name gymnosperm comes from the Greek gymnos 'nudity' and sperm 'seed' and translates as 'naked seed'.

 In New Zealand conifers dominate rainforests and some infertile shrublands.
 This contrasts with the rest of the temperate and tropical forests of the world where conifers have been superseded by flowering plants.